DataDog/integrations-core/greenhouse/README.md

 This integration focuses on ingesting audit logs, which document important events and configuration changes, enabling teams to detect incidents and minimize their impact.

-By seamlessly collecting these logs and channeling them into Datadog, the Greenhouse integration allows for comprehensive analysis.
-Leveraging the built-in logs pipeline, these logs are parsed and enriched, enabling effortless search and analysis.
-The integration provides insight into activities on the Greenhouse platform through the out-of-the-box dashboards.
+The Greenhouse integration collects these logs and sends them to Datadog.
+These logs are parsed and enriched through the built-in logs pipeline, which enables search and analysis.
+The integration also provides insight into activities on the Greenhouse platform through the out-of-the-box dashboards.

 ## Setup